 The deadline for application to Mathcamp 2020 is March 12, and we will announce admissions decisions on April 15, 2020.
 Shortly thereafter, we will contact each international student to begin the process of making travel arrangements, and, if need be, applying for tourist visas.

 Yes!
 Just like students from the U.S. and Canada, all international students are eligible for financial aid, and we even provide full tuition scholarships with travel assistance for those families who are unable to afford transportation to and from the program.
 Please do not let financial circumstances deter you from applying!

-Yes: As of 2018, admission to Mathcamp is need-blind for absolutely everybody, including international students.
+As of 2018, admission to Mathcamp is irrespective of need for absolutely everybody, including international students.
+At the time of evaluating your application for admission, we won't even know whether or not you have applied for financial aid: it is not a factor in admissions decisions.
 Note that the standard formulas for estimating scholarship for US and Canadian students do not apply for other countries (as the cost of living varies widely), so we review each admitted student's financial aid application individually and create a customized award (partial or full, and including a travel grant if need be).
 When we admit a student to Mathcamp, we commit to meeting their demonstrated financial need.

 What if I would need a visa to enter the U.S.?

 Every year, we help campers apply for tourist visas to come to Mathcamp.
 (Since you are not matriculating at a university or taking courses for credit, you are not considered a student from the perspective of visas; your trip to the U.S. will be "mathematical tourism.")
 We will help you through the visa application process, from start to finish.
 The key is starting early!
 There should be no difficulty in getting your visa once you get an appointment at the consulate, but the wait for appointments can be very long.
 We have never yet had a student who couldn't get a visa, and we will stay in touch about your progress towards obtaining a visa at every step of the way.